Revisiting Jahn--Teller Transitions in Correlated Oxides with Monte Carlo Modeling: Conclusion

 \section{Conclusion}

 In this study, we successfully extended the Monte Carlo model of Ahmed and Gehring~\cite{Ahmed2005TheModel,Ahmed2006PottsLaMnO3,Ahmed2009VolumeModel} to include variable Jahn--Teller (JT) distortion amplitudes, enabling us to retain the simplicity of the Ahmed and Gehring model, while allowing for the possibility that JT distortions may vanish locally at high temperature.
 The results of this approach are qualitatively consistent with both experimental evidence for persistence of JT-like distortion modes above JT transitions in perovskites~\cite{Qiu2005OrbitalLaMnO3,Chatterji2003VolumeTransition} (which, in our simulations, manifests as a high $\langle\rho\rangle$), and recent computational results which suggest that the high-temperature state of JT-distorted perovskites is not characterised by well-defined JT-distorted octahedra~\cite{Batnaran2025TheLaMnO_3}, but rather a dynamic sampling of the ($Q_2$,$Q_3$) phase space.
-These findings suggest that a displacive-like transition, such as that recently reported experimentally for the cJT suppression in the layered nickelates~\cite{Genreith-Schriever2024Jahn-TellerDiffraction,Nagle-Cocco2024DisplaciveNaNiO2}, may in fact be a more accurate description of cJT suppression than the more orthodox order-disorder description.
+More generally, these results show that allowing amplitude fluctuations qualitatively alter the high-temperature behaviour of Potts-like JT models.